Article Image

 The exact opposite is true for resumes with giant margins.
 Leave too much white space, and the page will look empty and, frankly, unimpressive.
 Like you don’t really have that much to say and, by extension, offer the company.

-Another factor contributing to the importance of resume margins is consistency.
+2. Consistency is another factor contributing to the importance of resume margins.

 Recruiters look at many, many resumes.
 So, it’s inevitable that their mind will create, and therefore expect, specific patterns.
 They’re used to seeing standard formatting, including small details like margins.